Erdragh/AstralBot/README.md

 After starting the server, you can go into the OAuth2 URL builder on the Discord Developer Portal and generate a URL with the `bot` and `applications.command` permissions.
 Use the generated URL to have the bot join your server.

-To configure chat synchronization you need to run `/chatsync <channel>` to tell the bot where to synchronize the messages.